AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/details.rst

 The purpose attribute of a calculator helps us organize them in terms of why they were created.
 The purpose attribute has the following options:

-* ``production`` – this is the option to use for regular calculators that are to be published on the site.
+* ``production`` – This is the option to use for regular calculators that are to be published on the site.
-* ``non production`` – used for testing, documentation, etc., calculators.
-Non-production are not destined to be published on the site.
+* ``non production`` – Calculators used for testing, documentation, etc. Non-production are not destined to be published on the site.
-* ``temporary`` – the calculator is not meant to be around for very long.
+* ``temporary`` – The calculator is not meant to be around for very long.
 This is the **default** purpose when you **clone** a calculator.
 Bear in mind that your old temporary calculators may be deleted in the future.
 This label will also help you clear up old temporary calculators that you no longer need.

 Authors
 -------